rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

 That is the context of this howto and in part explains it's multi step requirement / complexity but if all steps are followed in order then a working system should result.
-That system however will require expert administration in the event of a system drive failure.
+Note though that the resulting system will require expert administration in the event of a system drive failure.

 This install is only suitable for Rockstor versions 3.8-12 and newer.

 .. _mdraidos_why: